COORDINATORS...

 Sometimes music is

-meditation.
+meditation or reading.
 If you have someone who wants to sing a song, I can

 probably back them up on guitar.
 A special love song can work well

 here, or no music at all.
-Dreamgift

 tempo.
 I often play several pieces of music, one after the other.

-This music is performed as your guests are
+After the recessional, postlude music is performed as your guests are

 leaving, or perhaps there is a receiving line or photographs yet to be